tuanta7/kong-demo/notes/1-concepts.md

 - **Keys**
 - **Key Sets**

-## 3. Konnect Platform
+### Konnect Platform

+Kong Konnect is a unified API platform that manages APIs, LLMs, events, and microservices, consolidating API and connectivity management.
+It is delivered as a SaaS control plane for Kong Gateway and associated services.

-Konnect provides several built-in applications that run on top of the Konnect platform to help manage, monitor, and secure your API ecosystem, as well as provide a customizable developer experience.
+- Konnect provides several built-in applications that run on top of the Konnect platform to help manage, monitor, and secure your API ecosystem, as well as provide a customizable developer experience.